MrTortoise/MrTortoise.github.io/_posts/2018-04-03-Lean-Architecture-Startup-Learnings.md

 Eg You think you can sell an app to people in order to help them do something

 You have already messed up.
+See how complex this is:

-You are building an app to (presumably) enable you to then go out and find a customer to try and sell the app to them in order for them to use the app to solve a problem.
+1. You are building an app
+1. to (presumably) enable you to then go out
+1. and find a customer
+1. to try and sell the app to them
+1. in order for them to use the app
+1. to solve a problem.

 There are a ton of assumptions in there.